adamspd/django-appointment/README.md

 ## Notes 📝⚠️

 I'm working on a testing website for the application that is not fully functional yet, no hard feelings.
-But you can check it out at [https://django-appt.adamspierredavid.com/](https://django-appt.adamspierredavid.com/).
-Ideas are welcome here since I'm blocked on a few points.
+Before using it, it's important to me that you read the terms of use, only then you can use it if you agree to them.
+The demo website is located at [https://django-appt.adamspierredavid.com/terms-and-conditions/](https://django-appt.adamspierredavid.com/).
+Ideas are welcome.

 ## About the Author